 Some of the key partnerships supporting the development and commercialization of Novavax’s vaccine include:

-Funding agreements for more than $380 million from the Coalition for Epidemic Preparedness Innovations (CEPI – see below) and approximately $1.6 million from U.S. government provided Novavax with a substantial part of the funding needed to help the vaccine progress from early stage development and clinical trials through to manufacturing scale-up and to regulatory approval.
+Funding agreements for more than $380 million from the Coalition for Epidemic Preparedness Innovations (CEPI – see below) and approximately $1.6 billion from U.S. government provided Novavax with a substantial part of the funding needed to help the vaccine progress from early stage development and clinical trials through to manufacturing scale-up and to regulatory approval.

 Manufacturing arrangements with a number of partners helped expand Novavax’s own limited global vaccine manufacturing capacity.
 These include license and technology transfer agreements with Serum Institute of India (SII – see below; marketing the vaccine product under the brand name Covovax), Takeda (marketing the vaccine product in Japan under the brand name TAK-019) and SK BioScience.

 Novavax entered into advance purchase agreements and supply agreements with national governments including the U.S., UK and European Commission, as well as with the COVAX Factility through Gavi (see below for supply of the vaccine.
 In its quarterly report for the period ending 30 June 2022, Novavax reported that 73 million doses had been delivered under these supply agreements to date.